• Home

 • Apply a least-privilege permissions model in your databases.

-• Stick to stored procedures (exclude dynamic SQL) and prepared statements (parameterized queries).
+• Stick to stored procedures (exclude dynamic SQL) and prepared statements (parameterized queries).parameterized data inputs against an allowlist.

 6. Zero-day Exploit

 By their nature, zero-day attacks are usually the most difficult to defend against, since the precise nature of the attack is only available after it has happened.
-These vulnerabilities are not only highly prized by cyber criminals, but nation states too.
+These vulnerabilities are not only highly prized by cyber criminals, but also by nation states.

-Cross-site-scripting-1 This attack usually runs in conjunction with social engineering because it requires a user to visit a web page where the hacker has inserted malicious script.
-When you land on an infected web page, the malicious payload can leave you exposed to a variety of unpleasant consequences.
+Cross-site-scripting-1 This attack usually runs with social engineering because it requires a user to visit a web page where the hacker has inserted a malicious script.
+When you land on an infected web page, the malicious payload can expose you to various unpleasant consequences.
 In a worst-case scenario, the XSS attack can access webcams, microphones, log keystrokes and even take remote control over your machine.
-The most common vehicle is JavaScript as it is so widely used across the web.
+The most common vehicle is JavaScript, which is widely used across the web.

 • Ensure your users are educated on phishing techniques.

-• Sanitise the data input by users with an HTTP request.
+• Sanitise the data input.
+Sanitises with an HTTP request.

 • Run XXS vulnerability tests.

-Drive-by-downloads-1 Unlike many other types of cyber attack, you don’t have to open an email attachment or download anything to become infected.
-A drive-by download can take advantage of an operating system, web browser or app that has vulnerabilities (due to a lack of security updates).
-It can be transmitted when you simply view an email, pop-up or website.
+Drive-by-downloads-1 Unlike many other cyber attacks, you don’t have to open an email attachment or download anything to become infected.
+A drive-by download can take advantage of an operating system, web browser or app with vulnerabilities (due to a lack of security updates).
+It can be transmitted by viewing an email, pop-up or website.

 • Keep your OS and browsers updated.

-• Stick to trusted sites you would normally use (but even they can be hacked).
+• Stick to trusted sites you normally use (even if they can be hacked).

 • Only keep the apps and programmes you need - the more plug-ins, the more weak spots you will have.